ARPOISE/ARpoise/README.md

 [layar app](https://www.layar.com/).

 ## Functionality
+- Location based, Unity created AR-content can be shown on Android and iOS devices at any location in the world.

 - The 3D content shown in the ARpoise app is independent of the app download from the [Play Store](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) or the